Togbi Sri II: Early life and education

-Sri II attended the Bremen Mission schools in Keta before working as a clerk in Sierra Leone and the German Cameroons.
+Born Cornelius Kofi Kwawukume in 1862, he attended the Bremen Mission schools in Keta before working as a clerk in Sierra Leone and the German Cameroons.
+While in Kamerun, he became head of the Ewe speaking community there.

 Chieftaincy role

 Upon becoming Awoamefia, Sri II modernised the role, developing it into a constitutional monarchy.
-He abandoned the traditional practice of living in seclusion, and removed the ban on the wearing of European clothing in Anloga.
+He abandoned the traditional practice of the Awoamefia living in seclusion, and removed the ban on the wearing of European clothing in the traditional capital Anloga.
 He became friends with Francis Crowther, the District Commissioner at Keta, which helped him expand the influence of the Anlo Traditional State In 1912 Crowther, then Secretary for Native Affairs in the Gold Coast included Avenor, Afife, Aflao, Dzodze, Fenyi, Klikor, Some and Weta in the Anlo State.

+In 1914, he supported British forces against the Germans in Togo, for which he was awarded the CBE.
+He also held a seat on the Legislative Council of the Gold Coast (1916-1921 and 1926-1942).

+He is popularly known for his wise sayings on training children and ensuring the good of the state.